What happened to Drones? Where is the drone market heading?

 That is because the rate was calculated, including all the professional registrations.

-We think this is the most appropriate measure given that the professionals are certified, well-versed in the rules and limitations, and are significantly more vested in avoiding a commercial aviation incident.
+This is the most appropriate measure given that the professionals are certified, well-versed in the rules and limitations, and are significantly more vested in avoiding a commercial aviation incident.
 There is too much at stake for professionals.

 Key takeaways on state-level drone safety: